Strictly nef divisors and some remarks on a conjecture of Serrano: Introduction

-Again the Cone Theorem shows that Serrano's Conjecture is equivalent to the assertion that $K_X^{\perp} \cap D^{\perp} = 0$ in $\overline{NE}(X)$.
-Serrano proves his conjecture for Gorenstein Surfaces and for most smooth threefolds.
+Serrano proves his conjecture for Gorenstein surfaces and for most smooth threefolds.
 His ideas use specific results about classification of surfaces and threefold extremal contractions.
 This is followed by Campana, Chen and Peternell \cite{CCP} who prove the conjecture for varieties $X$ with Kodaira dimension atleast $d-2$.
 The general case seems to be hard and related to the main conjectures of the Minimal Model Program.
-In fact, for non uniruled varieties, it follows from Generalized Abundance Conjecture (see page 2 of \cite{LP}).
-In this paper we will prove a few cases of the conjecture building mainly on ideas of Serrano and techniques from general Algebraic Geometry.
-One interesting question about moving strictly nef divisors is: how far are they from being big?
-While we don't know the answer in general, we show that if $\kappa(L) \geq \dim(X)-2$, then $L$ is big (see Proposition 17).
-In the fourth section, I prove the surface case of a conjecture of Campana, Chen and Peternell (\cite{CCP}), which is a generalization of Serrano's conjecture.
-As a corollary, we can show that this conjecture holds for varieties $X$ with $\kappa(X) \geq \dim(X)-2$.
-We conclude this paper by using the SHGH conjecture (see Conjecture 3.6 in \cite{Han}) to produce a series of examples of strictly nef non-ample divisors on surfaces of arbitrary Kodaira dimension.\\
+In fact, for non uniruled varieties, it is a special case of the Generalized Abundance Conjecture (see \cite[page 2]{LP}). \begin{conjecture}(Generalized Abundance) Let $(X, \Delta)$ be a klt pair with $K_X+\Delta$ pseudoeffective and $L$ a nef Cartier divisor on $X$ such that $K_X+\Delta +L$ is also nef.
+Then there exists a semiample $\mathbb{Q}$-divisor $M$ on $X$ such that $K_X+\Delta+L \equiv M$. \end{conjecture}